saminyasirkhan/saminyasirkhan/README.md

-# Hello, I'm Yasir
+Hello, I'm Yasir

 <a href="https://www.linkedin.com/in/saminyasirkhan/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-## Objective
+Objective

-I’m an IT and Cybersecurity student at Warwick University with a keen interest in SOC operations, secure infrastructure, and network defence.
-I actively build my skills through academic projects, hands-on labs, certifications, and research, focusing on emerging technologies and threat analysis.
+I am a second-year Cyber Security student at the University of Warwick.
+I am currently interning with Cyber PATH at the Cyber Resilience Centre for the West Midlands and Cyber London.
+I previously interned at WMG, University of Warwick, where I contributed to an impact case study for the REF, and at Parisi, where I worked on AI risk modelling and governance.

+I strengthen my skills through academic work, hands-on security projects, certifications, and labs, and I rank in the Top 2% on TryHackMe.
+My experience covers threat analysis, incident response, vulnerability assessments, secure configuration, network defence, and technical teaching.
-🔐 Interests: Cybersecurity, Networking, SOC, IT Support, GRC

-⚙️ Current Focus: Threat analysis, network security, Microsoft, Linux, Python, help desk operations

-🎯 Career Goals: SOC Analyst, Network Engineer, Cloud Engineer, GRC Specialist
+🔐 Interests: Cybersecurity, Networking, SOC, IT Support, GRC ⚙️ Current Focus: Threat analysis, network security, Microsoft, Linux, Python, help desk operations 🎯 Career Goals: SOC Analyst, Network Engineer, Cloud Engineer, GRC Specialist

-Alongside my studies, I work as a Teaching Assistant, Cover Supervisor, Remote Exam Invigilator, and 1:1 Tutor (including SEN support) for various London-based agencies.
-These experiences have strengthened my leadership, adaptability, and communication—key qualities in both education and technical environments.
+Alongside technical roles, I work as a Teaching Assistant, Cover Supervisor, Remote Exam Invigilator, and 1:1 Tutor.
+These positions have strengthened my communication, adaptability, and problem-solving while supporting learners at different stages.

-Whether I’m exploring future tech, securing systems, or supporting learners, I’m driven by curiosity, continuous development, and real-world impact.
+I am driven by curiosity, continuous learning, and real-world impact.
+I enjoy collaborating on security and education projects.

-🤝 I enjoy collaborating within tech and education spaces.
-Feel free to connect if you’d like to discuss projects, ideas, or opportunities.
+🤝 Feel free to connect if you would like to discuss ideas or opportunities.

-🔗 Note: If a project link doesn't load, no worries—most are also available on my LinkedIn profile (linked below in the "project" section).

 ## 🛠️ Skills